zachpino/generative-design-workshop-f18/week02/README.md

 	- A simple *wallpaper pattern* that accomodates users with various degrees and sorts of vision impairment
 	- A *stool/chair* for people of various heights and specific postures and movements associated with design tasks.

-- To reinforce the Grasshopper tools we covered this week, *recreate* this parametric rig of a simple cup.
+- To reinforce the Grasshopper tools we covered this week, *recreate* this parametric rig of a simple cup in Grasshopper.
 Play with the sliders — where and how does the rig break?
+To view this image larger, click on it, and then click the 'Download' button.

 ![grasshopper-cup](grasshopper-cup.png)
 ![cup](cup-rig.png)